Online training: Buying your first home Tuesday, March 28 – 1:00 PM Learn more

 Sell the house

-You can sell the house and be happy with the hefty tax-free (!) profit.
-But that doesn't give you another roof over your head!
-Buying another home has also become expensive, and your earnings evaporate immediately unless you buy a cheaper home.
+You can sell the house and enjoy the hefty tax-free (!) profit.
+But that doesn't provide you with a roof over your head!
+Buying another home has become expensive, and your earnings dissapear immediately if you don't buy a cheaper home.
 If you have a lot of surplus value, this is an excellent opportunity to move into a more expensive house.

 Financial engineering